 “Sir, I knew the last question – I remember doing that on the field!”
 This was the first thing a group of my ‘disengaged’ boys said to me after their GCSE PE exam.
+These learners made me change how I approached my lessons to ensure students understood the content well.
+This components of fitness GCSE PE lesson – or series of lessons – will look at how you can, in fact, practically teach a ‘theory’ element of PE qualifications.

-It’s easy to say, oh, but I teach in a classroom; PE can be taught practically.
+It’s easy to say, oh, but I teach in a classroom; you can teach PE practically.
 The students you teach need to ‘do’ to ‘understand’, regardless of the subject.

-I have taught KS4 mathematics before – and the questions they scored the highest on were from the topics I taught outside; on their feet and doing.
+I’ve taught KS4 maths before.
+The GCSE PE questions pupils scored the highest on were the topics I taught outside; on their feet and doing.

 Why teach this?